gu-fan/galaxy.vim/README.md

 ##INTRO##

-**Galaxy** is a colorscheme that simplifies colorscheming.
+**Galaxy** is a colorscheme with effort to simplifiy colorscheming.

     We all want a nice colorscheme to comfort our eyes (and display).
     But generating one is not that easy.

     When generating a colorschemes, you must dealing with lots of issues: color issue, terminal issue, highlight group issue, syntax issue ...

-    This plugin simplifies these works.
+    Galaxy.vim try to simplifiy these works.

-    Generating a scheme with :GalaxyNew takes only two step:
+    To Generate a scheme with :GalaxyNew takes only two step:
-    1. Typing a name
+    1. Type a name
-    2. Pickup a color for BACKGROUND (with colorpicker of ColorV) Then you got the scheme, you can edit it's colors and check it's details.
+    2. Pick a color for BACKGROUND (with colorpicker of ColorV) Then you got a scheme, you can edit it's colors and view it's details.

     It contains several built-in schemes.
     Also have Scheme Manager, Scheme Detail Screen, Terminal support, Stylish